 I’ve been trying out several pouch deodorants lately, Coloplast Brava, Hollister M9 and the SG3 pouch deodorant from O.O.S Medical.
-I received a sample of the SG3 deodorant and I’ve been using it for well over a dozen times in the last week.
+I received a sample of the SG3 deodorant, and I’ve been using it for well over a dozen times in the last week.

-The liquid is blue and really doesn’t smell like much – it’s suppose to eliminate the odor in your pouch, rather than make it smell like flowers.
+The liquid is blue and really doesn’t smell like much – it’s supposed to eliminate the odor in your pouch, rather than make it smell like flowers.

 At the time of this writing (Oct 2013), the cost of a 240ml bottle is $16.40, which is almost half of what the M9 or Brava drops costs, so if you’re paying out of pocket for your supplies, this is a good thing to keep in mind.